SonyCSL/APIS/README.md

   It is assumed that the necessary software are installed.
   The following is an example of advance preparation for Ubuntu 18.04.
   * Install the JDK if it's not already installed.
-  * Python3.6.9 or more is required.
+  * Python3.6.9 or later is required.
 ```bash
 $ sudo apt install git
 $ sudo apt install make